EngreitzLab/crispri-flowfish/README.md

     {s}.KnownEnhancers.FlowFISH.txt Format screen data for integrating across samples for comparison to models, including annotating peaks with gene TSS coordinate, distance to TSS, study name, etc.

 Recommended analysis:
-* Load in the .real_space.bedgraph files into IGV to look at MLE effect size estimates for individual gRNAs, before qPCR scaling and effect size clamping
+* Load in the .real_space.bedgraph files into IGV to look at MLE effect size estimates for individual gRNAs, before qPCR scaling and effect size clamping (or .scaled.bedgraph files with qPCR scaling)
 * Use .FullEnhancerScore.txt (or .KnownEnhancers.FlowFISH.txt file, if created) for analysis of results aggregated by peaks [note that this includes the qPCR scaling]